LearningUkulele.com

 Harmonica

-All through the 1970s and 1980s I, Curt, your LearningUkulele.com, Ukulele Kumu a`o, played the harmonic — A LOT, the Blues harp.
-Started while in the Navy and keep it going for quite awhile.
-Played guitar in a local cover band and would feature the harp on few blues songs.
-I played Hohner, 10-Hole Diatonic Blues harps and had quite a few keys.
-Actually, still have one left in D (somewhere).
-(2022 Update) My preferred harps these days are, in order of preference: C.A.
-Seydel Söhne, Lee Oscar, and Hohner Special 20s.
-Checkout the Harmonica/Instruments page for a listing of major manufactures and custom harmonica techs.
-You can also purchase harmonicas from our family Funky Frets Music Store, on-line store .
+All through the 1970s and 1980s, I, Curt, of LearningUkulele.com, the Curt in Learning Ukulele with Curt , your ukulele kumu a`o, played the harmonicaโ€”A LOT, the "Blues" harp.
+Started while in the Navy and kept it going for quite a while.
+Played guitar in a local cover band and would feature the harp on a few blues songs.
+I played Hohner 10-Hole Diatonic Blues harps and had quite a few keys.
+Actually, I still have one left in D (somewhere).
+(2022 Update) My preferred harps these days are, in order of preference, C.A.
+Seydel Sรถhne, Lee Oscar, and Hohner Special 20s.
+Check out the Harmonica/Instruments LearningUkulele.com page for a listing of major manufacturers and custom harmonica techs.
+You can also purchase harmonicas from our family's Funky Frets Music Store, an online store .

 C.A.
-Seydel Söhne, 1847 Series - This series includes the Classic, Silver and Noble.
+Seydel Sรถhne, 1847 Series — This series includes the Classic, Silver and Noble.
 All are similar but the classic has a wood comb, Silver has a plastic comb and the Noble has an aluminum comb with vented sides.
 The 160th anniversary model is similar but with luxury components and is only available in the key of C. Only 160 of these were produced.
 These models have stainless steel reeds.

 Seydel and Lee Oscar are my go to brands harmonica these day.
 Historically I always used the Honer Blues harp.